dlancer/django-pages-cms/docs/usage.rst

 Database migration
 ------------------

-If you use Django 1.5+ you can use database migration by add South application to your django settings.
+If you use Django<1.7 you can use database migration by add South application to your django settings.
 Django 1.7+ has native database migration support.

 Multilingual support